dafer45/TBTK/doc/Tutorials.md

 # Purpose and learning outcome {#BuildingAFirstApplicationTwoLevelSystemPurposeAndLearningOutcome}
 In this tutorial we create an application that models a simple two level system.
 The problem itself is very simple and is more easily solved using pen and paper than using this tutorial.
-However, the purpose of this tutorial is to familiarize the reader with both C++ and the general workflow for writing TBTK applications.
+However, the purpose of this tutorial is to get familiar with both C++ and the general workflow for writing TBTK applications.
 At the end of this tutorial the reader should have a good understanding of the general structure of a TBTK application and be able to start writing custom applications.
 In particular, the reader will be familiar with how to use the UnitHandler to handle the fact that numerical variables are unitless.
 The reader will also know how to setup a Model, choose a Solver, and how to use a PropertyExtractor to extract properties from a Model without having to interact with the method specific Solver directly.